 While Vampyr was first announced in 2015, it's wasn't expected to come out until late 2017.
 The game had been confirmed for a November release window, but it was pushed back weeks before, to Spring 2018.

-Vampyr is set for release on PS4, Xbox and PC, and those interested can already pre-order the game from a number of retailers.
+Vampyr is now available to play on PS4, Xbox and PC, and those interested can buy the game from a number of retailers.
 You can head to Amazon (£40.99), the PlayStation Store (£49.99), the Microsoft Store (£49.99) or GAME (£40.99) - those that pick up a physical copy from GAME will also gain access to the Hunters Heirlooms DLC.

 What can we expect from Vampyr gameplay?